Anveshembadi/Practice-Session/Daily Updates.md

 ## 19/09/2024
 1. Worked on Trailhead(Set Up Your Salesforce Mobile Developer Tools for Lightning Web Components; Salesforce Mobile SDK Basics- Get Started with Salesforce Mobile SDK; Understand Security and Authentication)
+2. Learnt how to work on project: Tampa Bay.
+[UserStory: 6684 Update Redox Mapping] (by shiva)
+3. Learnt about different types of sandboxes and saleforce releases.
+4. Learnt about Acccesion (explained by Ramesh).